-Keep up-to-date with the project, find out how you can get involved and learn about the bridge's winning design.
+Keep up-to-date with the project and find out about the Tintagel Bridge's winning design.

 A Historic Walkway

-We are embarking on a landmark project to reconnect Tintagel's divided landscape.
+We are currently working on a landmark project to reconnect Tintagel's divided landscape.
 Today, the site is split by a natural chasm, with 148 steps reaching up towards the island.
 But this hasn't always been the case.

 In the Middle Ages, Tintagel's residents walked from one side of the site to the other using a narrow land bridge as high as the cliff tops.
 Our new footbridge will reinstate the original route, offering visitors the chance to experience Tintagel Castle the way its medieval inhabitants once did.

 Watch our video to find out more.